 - Support training, capacity building, and advocacy at the national, regional, and district levels as a means of facilitating IRS sustainability.
-The VectorLink project will work to increase the role of the district and the MOPDD in supervising IRS in 2018.
-This will include training on the use of a smart phone application for spray supervision.
+The project will work to increase the role of the district and the MOPDD in supervising IRS in 2019.
+This will include training on the use of a smartphone application for spray supervision.

-- Provide regular M&E, including a daily Performance Monitoring Tracker (PMT).
+- Provide regular monitoring and evaluation (M&E) updates and supervision, including a daily Performance Monitoring Tracker.

-- Use mobile data collection tools to collect IRS data for real-time feedback and decision-making.
+- Use supervisory data collection tools through an m-Health system for real-time feedback and decision making.